Skill-Based Mixture-of-Experts: Adaptive Routing for Heterogeneous Reasoning via Inferred Skills: Abstract

 \section{Abstract}

-Combining existing pre-trained expert LLMs is a promising avenue for scalably tackling large-scale and diverse tasks.
-However, selecting experts at the task level is often too coarse-grained, as heterogeneous tasks may require different expertise for each instance.
-To enable adaptive instance-level mixing of pre-trained LLM experts, we propose \method{}, a symbolic, text-based, and gradient-free Mixture-of-Experts framework. \method{} takes a fine-grained approach to selection by emphasizing skills, i.e., specialized subcategories such as algebra in mathematics.
-We propose a skill-based recruiting strategy that dynamically selects the most relevant set of expert LLMs for diverse reasoning tasks based on their strengths.
-Each selected expert then generates its own reasoning, resulting in $k$ outputs from $k$ experts, which are then synthesized into a final high-quality response by an aggregator, which is chosen based on its ability to integrate diverse outputs.
-We show that instance-level expert selection improves performance by a large margin but -- when implemented naively -- can introduce a high computational overhead due to the need for constant model loading and offloading.
-To address this, we implement a batch inference strategy that groups instances based on their assigned experts, ensuring each model will only be loaded once.
-This allows us to integrate 16 models \emph{on a single GPU} with a time cost comparable to prior multi-agent baselines using 4 GPUs.
-Through extensive evaluations on diverse benchmarks (MMLU-Pro, GPQA, AIME, and MedMCQA), we show that \method{} outperforms prior multi-agent approaches, with an absolute average improvement of $8.15\%$ over the best baseline.
-Moreover, \method{} generalizes well to unseen tasks and removes the need for expensive multi-round discussions, outperforming discussion baselines with less computation.\footnote{Project page: {\tt \href{https://symbolic-moe.github.io}{\textbf{https://symbolic-moe.github.io}}}}
+Combining existing pre-trained LLMs is a promising approach for diverse reasoning tasks.
+However, task-level expert selection is often too coarse-grained, since different instances may require different expertise.
+To address this, we propose \method{}, a symbolic, skill-based, and gradient-free Mixture-of-Experts framework for instance-level expert selection. \method{} infers skills (e.g., \textit{algebra} in mathematics) from each query, selects experts based on skill relevance, and lets each expert generate its own reasoning.
+The resulting $k$ outputs are then synthesized by an aggregator chosen for its ability to integrate diverse responses.
+While instance-level selection substantially improves performance, naively implementing it incurs heavy overhead from repeated model loading and offloading.
+We address this with a batch inference strategy that groups instances by assigned experts, allowing each model to be loaded only once.
+As a result, \method{} integrates 16 expert models \emph{on a single GPU} with runtime comparable to prior multi-agent baselines using 4 GPUs.
+Across diverse benchmarks (MMLU-Pro, GPQA, AIME, and MedMCQA), \method{} achieves an average absolute improvement of $8.15\%$ over the best baseline.
+It also generalizes well to unseen tasks and outperforms discussion-based methods without requiring expensive multi-round interactions.\footnote{Code: \url{https://github.com/dinobby/Skill-MoE}}